-Perspective students interested in the Masters in Operational Oceanography can find more information about the program here: Masters of Operational Oceanography
+Perspective students interested in the Master in Operational Oceanography can find more information about the program here: Master of Operational Oceanography

 The PhD degree in the Graduate Program in Oceanography is intended to train students at an advanced level in interdisciplinary science and technology related to oceanographic, climatic, littoral, and coastal marine processes, so as to prepare them to assume careers in research and applied science across a broad, diverse spectrum of associated fields.

 Attain marked ability, scholarship and research skills in interdisciplinary marine-related learning